uclaacm/studio-creative-tutorials/Post Processing/README.md

 If you need to focus on some object specifically, press **f**.<br>

 ## Final Task
-Change the entire mood of the base scene into something else using only post-processing!
+Experiment with all of the volume settings to change the entire mood of the base scene into something else using only post-processing!
 Whether it be horror/foreboding, fantastical, or otherwise, find some way to invoke a specific feeling.
 Feel free to play around with the other assets in the package as you wish- experimenting with what can be a tilemap, lights, etc.<br>

 Example:<br>
 ![Screenshot](Screenshots/PostProcessEX.png)<br>